Skip to content

 10. Run sudo -Hu postgres vacuumdb --all --analyze-in-stages.
 This will quickly generate the statistics so that postgres can properly plan queries.

-11. If setting up on a new server configure Nginx by using the installation/akkoma.nginx config sample or reference the Akkoma installation guide for your OS which contains the Nginx configuration instructions.
+11. If setting up on a new server, configure Nginx by using the installation/nginx/akkoma.nginx configuration sample or reference the Akkoma installation guide which contains the Nginx configuration instructions.

 Remove